omar-diab/DL-Project-One/README.md

   - `patience = 5`
   - `min_delta = 1e-4`

-Purpose:
+**Purpose**

 - stop training when validation loss stops improving,
 - prevent harmful late-stage memorization,
-- reduce overfitting through training dynamics rather than weight constraints or noise injection.
+- reduce overfitting through training dynamics rather than parameter penalties or injected noise.

-This notebook is important because it shows that regularization does not always mean “change the model” or “add a penalty”; it can also mean **controlling training duration**.
+This notebook is especially useful because it shows that regularization can also be achieved by **controlling the training process itself**.

 ---

 ### `reg_03_batchnorm.ipynb` — Batch Normalization

-This notebook studies **batch normalization** as an architectural / optimization-related regularizer.
+This notebook studies **batch normalization** as an architectural and optimization-related regularizer.

-Configuration:
+**Configuration**

 - batch norm enabled
 - no dropout
 - no early stopping
 - no explicit weight decay

-Purpose:
+**Purpose**

 - stabilize hidden activation distributions,
 - smooth optimization,
 - observe whether representation stabilization indirectly improves generalization.

-This method occupies a different conceptual category from L1/L2, dropout, or early stopping, which makes it especially useful in a methodology-oriented comparison.
+This method occupies a different conceptual category from L1/L2, dropout, or early stopping, which makes it valuable in a methodology-oriented comparison.

 ---